cloudmesh-cmd3/cmd3/doc/source/manual.rst

 Please note the differences to our previous class.
 We have introduced a decorator that transforms the do_bar method into a method that returns an additional parameter called arguments.
-This is the arguments dict that is created by docopt.
-And allows for some very convenient introduction of handeling the parameters, arguments, and options.
+This is the arguments dict that is created by `docopt` and allows for some very convenient introduction of handeling the parameters, arguments, and options.
 If you like to find more out about docopts please visit the `website`_ , which also includes some nice `examples`_ to show the use of docopt in